 Additional passes can be purchased for a fee of $112.
 Residents must present a valid government issued photo ID as proof of residency (or see additional proof of residency) along with the driver's license and the car registration of the caregiver.

 Trumbull non-driver residents are eligible for a Companion Pass.
 Residents can obtain the pass in person from the Trumbull Parks and Recreation Department.
-Each household is permitted one free caregiver pass per calendar year.
+Each household is permitted one free companion pass per calendar year.
 Additional passes can be purchased for a fee of $112.
-Residents must present a valid government issued photo ID as proof of residency (or see additional proof of residency) along with the driver's license and the car registration of the caregiver.
+Residents must present a valid government issued photo ID as proof of residency (or see additional proof of residency) along with the driver’s license and the car registration of the caregiver.

 No, commercial vehicles are excluded from Trumbull parks by town ordinance.

 Current Connecticut driver’s license to Trumbull address and a current vehicle registration displaying the tax town as Trumbull (Number 144).
 See the list provided if you do not have a driver’s license and registration to a Trumbull address.

 In order to obtain a vehicle parking sticker, Connecticut vehicles that do not show a tax town of Trumbull on their current registration will be changed in the Trumbull Parks and Recreation office and submitted to the DMV.
 If your license and/or your registration does not reflect a Trumbull address, then two documents from the provided list must be provided along with your current, non-expired Connecticut vehicle registration.
 Additional information may be required.
 All documentation must be in the same name and address of the applicant and the applicant must be present to sign off on the DMV documentation.